Skip to main content

 Biography

-As well as heading the department, Prof Aarsland will contribute to new initiatives including dementia research in our forthcoming bid to renew the Biomedical Research Centre.
-He will also carry out some clinical work within South London & Maudsley NHS Trust and will help in training the next cohort of old age psychiatrists.
-If he has any time left over, perhaps he will help us to learn how to chop wood and solve complex crime mysteries.
+As well as heading the Centre, Prof Aarsland contributes to several new healthy brain ageing and dementia research initiatives.
+He is also a clinician within South London & Maudsley NHS Trust and will help in training the next cohort of old age psychiatrists.

 Dag Aarsland gained his degree in medicine in 1988 from the University of Oslo.
 At the same time as he was working as a clinician at Stavanger University Hospital he started to conduct research, gaining his PhD in 1996 with a thesis on language disorders among patients with Alzheimer's disease.
 In 1998 he became a specialist in psychiatry.

 From 2000 to 2002 he was a senior lecturer in geriatric psychiatry at the University of Bergen.
 He then became an adjunct professor, then professor of geriatric medicine at Bergen from 2006-2009.
 Between 2007 and 2009 he was a visiting professor at King's College in London, where he has held an honorary professorship since 2009.
 In 2009 Dag Aarsland became a professor of geriatric psychiatry at the University of Oslo.
-He is also a director of research at the University of Stavanger's Centre for Age-Related Medicine.
+He is also a director of research at Centre for Age-Related Medicine, Stavanger University Hospital, Norway.

 Research